 Worst bit: the wind can be biting at this height, and you’re outside, so wrap up well or switch to the opposite side of the observation deck

-Cost: $32 per adult (to visit the main 86th floor observatory)
+Cost: $42 per adult (to visit the main 86th floor observatory and museum)

 Opening hours: 8am to 2am daily, last elevator up 1.15am